python/cpython/Doc/library/profile.rst

       pr = cProfile.Profile(your_integer_time_func, 0.001)

-   As the :mod:`cProfile.Profile` class cannot be calibrated, custom timer functions should be used with care and should be as fast as possible.
+   As the :class:`cProfile.Profile` class cannot be calibrated, custom timer functions should be used with care and should be as fast as possible.
 For the best results with a custom timer, it might be necessary to hard-code it in the C source of the internal :mod:`_lsprof` module.